Akima, Root Strata and Shindo!

 The search for the beauty and purity of a simple melodic line along with a lasting interest in ‘World’ music has led me on this journey of self exploration through the medium of sound.

-The History of Akima Music :
+The History of Akima Music

 When I first got serious about music as a teenager my main interests were the blues, jazz, rock and classical then I discovered music from Africa, India, Latin America, Spain, Japan, Middle East.
 Later my study and serious practice of the shakuhachi (Japanese bamboo flute) has opened up a deep understanding of possible sound textures and colours and the importance of silence in music known in Japanese culture as Ma.
-The shakuhachi is also important to me as a spiritual tool for meditation.
+The shakuhachi is also important for me as a spiritual tool for meditation.

 I had the desire early on to play music that had aspects of global folk music.The Universal language of music has always inspired me for no matter were a person is from around the world, immediate communication is possible.
 Listening to the iconic master jazz improvisers who all had a deep interest in music from other nations and cultures …John Coltrane, Pharoah Sanders, Yusef Lateef, Charles Lloyd, Charlie Mariano, Gato Barbieri, Don Cherry, John Handy… these great musicians inspired my interest in this wonderfully diverse music.